 One step forward, two steps back

-Unfortunately, the safety fears which have built up thanks to the government’s car focussed investment have recently triggered a concerning trend of cycling bans being implemented in some schools in the 2017/18 year.
+Unfortunately, the safety fears which have built up thanks to decades of car focussed investment have recently triggered a concerning trend of cycling bans being implemented in some schools over recent years.

-The policies vary from one school to the next, but a standard example from one school was a threat to confiscate the bicycle of any pupil who left school by bike without a helmet.
+The policies vary from one school to the next, but a standard example from one school in April this year was a 'ban' on bringing cycles into the school if children didn't wear a helmet.

 Although there’s no doubt the school in question was acting with the best intentions, these policies symbolise one possible end game of the Government’s "windscreen perspective" – a world in which the entire onus for cycling safety is put on cyclists, and one in which cycling is often considered so dangerous that it simply cannot be permitted.
 Meanwhile, motor vehicles – the source of the danger – are catered to with seemingly endless investment in car friendly infrastructure.

-If these policies become more widespread, they could have a devastating impact on the development of a cycling culture in the UK.
-Their direct impact will be a further decimation of the numbers of children cycling to school, worsening the trend already identified by the BJSM.
-This will, of course, increase car traffic, contributing further to the source of the danger, as opposed to reducing it.
+If these policies become more widespread, they could have a devastating impact on the development of a cycling culture in the UK - meaning even less children cycling to school, and more car traffic, contributing further to the source of the danger, as opposed to reducing it.

 The indirect impact will be even worse: by reinforcing the idea that cycling is an inherently dangerous activity and putting the onus of safety on pupils, as opposed to motor vehicles and poor road design, these policies further ingrain a subconscious association between cycling and danger which is currently the biggest barrier to cycling in the UK.